Saily eSIM for Bolivia

 Bolivia is tourist-friendly but has some key cultural and legal rules:

-Carry a copy of your passport and entry stamps with you, leaving the original in a safe place.
+Always carry copies of your passport photo page and entry stamps, but leave the original in a safe place.

-Use registered radio taxis ordered by phone and avoid taxis already carrying other passengers.
+Use only official radio taxis ordered by phone and do not get into a taxi already carrying other passengers.

 Bonus tips: